stax76/KeyLauncher/README.md

 After an extensive examination I came to the conclusion that classical launchers like the Windows start menu, [Wox Launcher](http://www.wox.one) and [Ueli](https://ueli.app) (Electron based resource hog) have too many shortcomings and simply too often don't work very well.
 But nothing speaks against using them side by side with KeyLauncher, I still have them installed and running in the background.

-I search bookmarks within Chrome and do calculations with PowerShell using Windows Terminal and for Everything a have an own frontend, so I don't need a poor Launcher for this kind tasks.
+I search bookmarks within Chrome and do calculations with PowerShell using Windows Terminal and for [Everything](https://www.voidtools.com) a have an [own frontend](https://github.com/stax76/Everything-Frontend), so I don't need a poor Launcher for this kind tasks.

-For larger bits of information a classical note taking app like Notion or Google Keep should rather be used.
+For larger bits of information a classical note taking app like [Notion](https://www.notion.so) or [Google Keep](https://keep.google.com) should rather be used.

-For private and account information I recommend BitWarden.
+For private and account information I recommend [BitWarden](https://bitwarden.com).

-It makes sense to do everything exclusively with KeyLauncher and give up the Windows start menu entirely.
-It takes time to build a complete catalog but it's worth the effort.
+In the past I was using a mix of KeyLauncher and the Windows start menu but now I start apps and tools exclusivly with KeyLauncher and feel more productive with it.
+It takes time to build a solid catalog but it's worth the effort.

 For apps the Shift key can be pressed to start with admin rights.